replicatedhq/kotsapps/README.md

 * nginx-ingress : Ingress setup to a running instance of NGINX
 * [initcontainer-logs](./initcontainer-logs) : Example showing how to collect logs from init containers with [Troubleshoot.sh](https://troubleshoot.sh) collectors
 * [postgres-snapshots](./postgres-snapshots) : Example showing best practices for integrating an application that requires a PostgreSQL database.
+* [helm-grafana](./helm-grafana) : Example showing how to build a KOTS application using a helm chart.
+In this case, we use the Grafana helm chart.

 # CONTRIBUTING (Developer Setup)